zeruhur/thalassa/Thálassa.md

 **Saves**
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll_equal to or under that ability score_, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.

-~~**Example:** _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
+**Example:** _Althea encounters a group of wild harpies standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 TEK makes sneaking past the guards the best option.
-She rolls a d20, and resulting in a 10 – a success!_~~
+She rolls a d20, and resulting in a 10 – a success!_

 **Deprivation & Fatigue**
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover STA or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).